xAthians/Website_basics/task-l/README.md

-Things that i have fixed based on feedback and own inspections
+Things that i need to fix based on feedback and own inspections
-- Heading adjustment based on screen size
+- Heading adjustment based on screen size - fixed
 - Better readability on paragrapgs
 -